Gasparilla Island Lights: Gasparilla Island Light

 The Gasparilla Island Light was originally constructed in 1885 to serve as the Delaware Breakwater Range Rear Light.
 Due to erosion, the light was decommissioned in 1918.
 The tower was disassembled in 1921, and reassembled on Gasparilla Island in 1927.
 However, the light was not lit until 1932, when it began service as the rear entrance range light for Port Boca Grande, with the front entrance range light approximately one mile off shore in the Gulf of Mexico.
 When the two lights, which flashed at different rates, lined up, the ships' navigators knew it was time to turn to enter Boca Grande Pass.
 Though the front range has been removed, the Boca Grande Rear Range Light remains in service today as the Gasparilla Island Light.
 It is an Aid to Navigation and is maintained by the U.S. Coast Guard Station St. Petersburg Aids to Navigation Team.

 The Gasparilla Island Light was decommissioned by the Coast Guard in 2014, and the lighthouse was transferred to the Barrier Islands Parks Society in 2016.
 The society commissioned a restoration of the lighthouse, including the installation of a replica of its original fresnel lens.
+Starting in April 2017, the tower opened for climbing a few days per month, except in August when the temperature inside the tower can be over 100 degrees.
 The light was switched on again in 2018.

+The light flashes every six seconds.